clEsperanto/CLIc/README.md

 # Feedback welcome!
 clEsperanto is developed in the open because we believe in the [open source community](https://clij.github.io/clij2-docs/community_guidelines).
 Feel free to drop feedback as [github issue](https://github.com/clEsperanto/CLIc_prototype/issues) or via [image.sc](https://image.sc)

-# Acknowledgement and Copyright

-This project extend the MIT license and Copyright (c) 2020 Pablo Speciale from the [cmake-example-library](https://github.com/pablospe/cmake-example-library) repository.